AJV009/XeonAJ_AJV009/readme.md

 - Strong work ethic, Initiative, Self-Motivation, Stamina, Stress Management

 ### Key Competencies
-- Hardware & Software Troubleshooting, Experience playing with all kinds of Operating Systems
+- Hardware and software Troubleshooting, Experience playing with all kinds of Operating Systems
 - Drive Data recovery and partition management
 - Ideation with research and greed to learn more and more about Technology.
 - I can do pretty much anything